Estimated reading time: 6 minutes

 Here are just a few of the things to consider before you determine which is the best accountancy qualification for you.

-Base your accountancy qualifications comparison on your career choice
+Base your accountancy qualifications comparison on your career choice.

+Is ACCA or CIMA a better choice for you?
 The most important question you need to ask yourself before you choose a qualification is what you want from your career.
 A CIMA qualification is a specialist management accounting qualification, which makes it the best accountancy qualification for those who know that they would definitely like to work in the world of business and management.
 It has a good overlap with business practice, so it’s an excellent starting point for a career in that sphere.

 On the other hand, the ACCA qualification is broader and offers a bit more flexibility.
 You can still specialise in some areas towards the end of the course, but the sheer variety of core accounting skills and knowledge that it provides is great for those who want to work in a range of different industries, or even keep their options open for a while.